Abiy/distGatlingClient/README.md

 # distGatlingClient

-Update config.yml with the necessary configuration
+#Update config.yml with the necessary configuration

 #Use the following command to submit your uber jar to cluster
- ./dist-gatling-client.sh -Dclient.userName=user -Dclient.parallelism=1
+/bin/bash dist-gatling-client.sh  -Dclient.userName=user -Dclient.parallelism=1